-Each year, the management team requests information about research output from LUCRIS.
-Based on publishing activities, funds from Lund University are then distributed to the departments of LUSEM.
-Points are given according to publication type and ranking in the Norwegian list:
+Each year, the LUSEM management requests information about research output from LUCRIS.
+Based on publishing activities, funds from Lund University are distributed to the departments.
+Points are given according to publication type and ranking in the Norwegian list.

 |Book chapter (publisher level)||0,7||1|

 A LUCRIS registration is only counted if the publication is associated with your work at LUSEM.
 It is the affiliation as stated in the publication that determines where you are active.
 Example: If you work at a department at LUSEM, but the published article indicates that you are only working at a research institute, no funds will be distributed to your department.

 The following minimum level must be achieved for journals, series, or publishers to be included in the Norwegian list:

 - An academic editorial board (or equivalent) consisting primarily of researchers from universities, research institutes etc.